 He has more than 20 years experience in the utilities and infrastructure sectors, including senior roles with major players.
 Matt has worked in New Zealand, Australia, the United Kingdom, Southeast Asia, South America and the Pacific Islands.

-He has under graduate qualifications in electrical engineering, post graduate qualifications in engineering management, a MBA from the University of Otago and is a graduate of the Harvard Business School Advanced Management Program.
+He has undergraduate qualifications in electrical engineering, post graduate qualifications in engineering management, an MBA from the University of Otago and is a graduate of the Harvard Business School Advanced Management Program.

 Sector General Manager - Energy